 These are The Ancient Melodies.
 They are arranged using mathematical constants in base 12, played in the 12 musical tones.

-A series of random notes from the chromatic scale typically sounds strange, meandering, and it's difficult to arrange into a flowing melody that follows conventional harmonic aesthetics.
+A series of random notes from the chromatic scale typically sounds strange, and it's difficult to arrange into a melody that follows conventional harmonic aesthetics.

-What is astonishing is that with minimal intervention, these mathematical digit sequences sound like they came from the mind of a composer, and are brimming with lively humor, haunting beauty, and breathtaking emotion.
+What is interesting is that with minimal intervention, these mathematical digit sequences sound like they came from the mind of a composer.

 The free sheet music ---> CLICK HERE

 The constants, when translated into a series of notes, contain implied melodic phrases.
-The simplest example would be to ask you to put spaces in this series of letters.
+An example would be to ask you to put spaces in this series of letters.

 The raw notes of pi and e in base 12 contain this kind of reason in the musical sense.
-There are infinitely many songs one could derive from the constants, but these arrangements "optimize the inherent cleverness" within the digits.
+There are infinitely many songs one could derive from the constants, but these arrangements optimize an inherent structure within the digits.

-After you read and watch the rest of the vids, scroll back up here if you'd like MP3s or sheet music for FREE.
+After you read and watch the rest of the vids, scroll back up here if you'd like free MP3s or sheet music.